-There are some historically significant and physically huge military structures around the world built with the aim to protect entire countries against invading hostile forces.
+There are some historically significant and physically huge defensive structures around the world.
+They built them to protect entire countries against hostile forces.

-Some of them will be presented in this article, based on my own travels.
+I will present some of them in this article, based on my own travels.
 There are also defensive structures with military purposes of a lesser size, but still very important strongholds.
 A few types will be presented in chapter 2 of this mini-series.
 Chapter 3 will present examples of defensive structures aimed at protecting the civilian population, not against military attacks but from forces of nature and against unidentified foes from within.
 Read on.

 What comes to mind first is all the structures built for military purposes, safeguarding a country or realm against foreign military hostiles.
 My assertion is that history has proven most, if not all of them, failures or having limited success.